Board of Trustees

 The Cornell College Board of Trustees is the governing body of the College.
 The Board elects the President and formulates policies governing the operation of the College that are necessary to carry out the College's mission - its educational programs, its financial affairs, the physical plant, and the quality of student life.
-The Board consists of up to 40 members -- 39 elected trustees and the President, who serves ex-officio.
+The Board consists of up to 40 members -- 39 elected trustees and the President, who serves ex officio.
 The Board meets a minimum of three times a year.
-Under the terms of the Bylaws, the Trustees are elected in three classes of 13 members each for a term of three years.
+Under the terms of the Bylaws, the Trustees are elected in three approximately equal classes, each for a term of three years.
 Trustees are eligible to serve three consecutive three-year terms, after which the trustee will rotate off the Board for a minimum of one year.

 Standing Committees of the Board of Trustees are the Executive Committee, Audit and Assessment Committee, Governance Committee, Investment Committee, and four policy committees: